Anime Review: Fate/Stay Night: Unlimited Blade Works (2014)

 Since I'm done gushing about what I loved about this anime, I must once again point out the flaws of my favorite anime of 2015.

-Once agian, being a visual novel adaptation, the anime has a great deal of information dumping, or info dumping throughout the anime, it's very dialogue heavy and you have to pay attention because there is a lot of expostiion and plot related conversation.
+Once again, being a visual novel adaptation, the anime has a great deal of information dumping, or info dumping throughout the anime, it's very dialogue heavy and you have to pay attention because there is a lot of exposition and plot related conversation.

-THe lack of Shirou's inner monlogue is also something the director and writer's forgot to put into this adaptation, and that doesn't help the story, because the visual novel is originally Shirou's inner thoughts and observations as these events occur.
-The direcotr also fails to understand Shirou's character completely and flanderizes his desire to become a hero of justice.
+Thge lack of Shirou's inner monologue is also something the director and writers forgot to put into this adaptation, and that doesn't help the story, because the visual novel is originally Shirou's inner thoughts and observations as these events occur.
+The director also fails to understand Shirou's character completely and flanderizes his desire to become a hero of justice.

 The story can feel bogged down by all the dialogue but it is worth watching the anime, but not everyone will be able to sit through all the conversations.